syd711/vpin-extensions/README.md

 ## Configure Highscore Overlay

-The __Highscore Overlay__ tab allows to to configure a shortcut and generation of a full screen highscore overview over recently played tables and an optional special table (e.g. for a monthly challange.).
-The user interface provides different configuration options for the overview genertation.
-The overview is after every table exit, so that the recently played table are always up-to-date.
+The __Highscore Overlay__ tab allows to configure a shortcut and generation of a full screen highscore overview which shows the recently played tables and an optional special table (e.g. for a monthly challange).
+The user interface provides different configuration options for the overlay generation.
+The overlay is generated after every table exit, so that the recently played table list is always up-to-date.

-When you want to customize the overlay, ensure that the background image dimensions match the resolution of the playfield screen.
+When you want to customize the overlay, __ensure that the background image dimensions match the resolution of the playfield screen__.
 The highscore information are generated on this image - no additional scaling or cropping is done.